You save 42%

 Congratulations!
 You just performed your first Kegel-style exercise.

-Another way to find these muscles is to imagine that you’re trying to hold in some gas.
+Another way to find the correct pelvic muscles is to imagine that you’re trying to hold in some gas.

-By squeezing the anal sphincter (not your butt cheeks), you’re also working the pelvic floor.
+By squeezing the anal sphincter (not your butt cheeks), you’re also working the pelvic floor muscles.

-At this point, you are ready to learn how to use Kegels to assist with premature ejaculation.
+At this point, you are ready to learn how to use Kegel exercises to assist with premature ejaculation.

 Now that you know what the pelvic floor muscles are, where they are located, and the purpose they serve, you are ready to start getting them into shape.